Lora's Latest Post

 Today, the ecosystem of supply chain software is changing.
 The shifts are gradual, but the impacts will be pervasive.
 Just as Amazon redefined shopping and disrupted the mall, the evolution of prediction machines and decision support software will render the current business models in the supply chain planning market obsolete.
 The change will be slow, but we need to prepare.

 Today’s supply chain processes evolved in the world of abundance, with few constraints and low variability.
 With war, climate change, and population shifts, we are moving into an era of managing supply chains in a world of scarcity.
 To embrace modeling with high variability and unknown outcomes, the technology taxonomy—how we plan–requires change.
-This is more than supply risk management, which is very limited.
+This is more than supply risk management, which is very limited in scope.
 Instead, it is broader to balance opportunity and risk for the total supply chain (just not look myopically at supply risk management).
-The good news is that evolving technology approaches offers answers.
+The good news is that evolving technology approaches offers answers, but we cannot move forward unless we unlearn and cast-off the paradigm of the past.

 The empty mall is an important image for existing consulting and technology organizations.
 Without a change in their business models, this is their future reality.